-The issue of slavery in the ancient world is a complex one, and practices/regulations regarding this long-standing institution must be viewed in light of the rather unrefined ages in which the relationship of owner/slave prevailed.
+The issue of slavery in the ancient world is a complex one.
+The practices and regulations regarding this long-standing institution must be viewed in light of the rather unrefined ages in which the relationship of slavery prevailed.

-It may be stated with absolute confidence that it was never the ideal will of God that one man should own another – as a piece of property.
-The fact that each human being is in the “image of God” (Gen. 1:26-27; 9:6) militates against the concept that slavery is a divinely designed relationship.
+It may be stated with absolute confidence that it was never the ideal will of God that one man should own another as a piece of property.
+The fact that each human being is in the “image of God” (Gen. 1:26-27; 9:6) argues that slavery is not a divinely designed relationship.

-But the antique world was one of slavery; in Assyria, Babylon, Egypt, Rome, etc., the practice of owning slaves was common.
-Aristotle taught that it was in the natural order of things that some men should “own” others so that the “higher classes” could flourish.
-(Does that not have an “evolutionary” flavor to it?)
-In most of those cultures the practice was barbarous.
-Slaves were not “people”; they were mere “things” – pieces of property, to be used, abused, or even disposed of – at the whim of the master.
+In most of those cultures, the practice was barbarous.
+Slaves were not “people.”
+They were chattel, mere things, pieces of property to be used, abused, or even disposed of at the whim of the master.
 Slaves could be tortured or murdered at the owner’s bidding.
 Such cruelty obviously was not consistent with the will of God.

 The Mosaic regime was born into a world in which slavery was a thriving enterprise already.
 Within the Hebrew culture a level of servitude was both acknowledged and regulated.